 3. Dehydrating the body with the “dehydration diet”.
 This consists of consuming sugar (including fruit), alcohol, or using caffeine in excess of one cup of coffee or tea daily.

 The easiest solution if you suspect this is to switch brands of spring water.
-If this does not work, then ask your nutritional balancing practitioner to check with me about your water.
+If this does not work, then ask your Helper to check with Dr. Wilson about your water.
 In most cases, we can find a type of water that will hydrate the body, and then the kidney pain goes away.

 OPENING OF THE SPINE (SPINAL RELEASE) AND THE ENERGY CENTERS

 Other types of exercises may help, but one must go easy so as not to strain the back in any way.
 Strength training is not recommended as it may interfere with the free movement of the spine if overdone.
 More about this problem is found in the Retracing article on this site.